pretf/example-project/README.md

 It is not clear which stacks use `modules/tags`.
 There is no easy way to determine which stacks will be affected when changes have been made to `modules/tags/main.tf`.

+> Note: [terraform-diff](https://github.com/contentful-labs/terraform-diff) and similar approaches could help with some cases, but it would need to be aware of (or make assumptions about) the structure of the project.
+Pretf supports custom workflows to allow many different project structures.
+Supporting something so flexible would probably be difficult or messy.

 Now consider this *hierarchical* project structure:

 ```